xdxuyang/xd1xuyang.github.io/_pages/about.md

 News
 ======
+* I was elected as the Executive Area Chair (EAC) of the sixth VALSE
 * Apr.
 29, 2021, one paper was accepted to IJCAI2021 (13.9% acceptance rate)
 * Mar.
 1, 2021, two papers were accepted to CVPR2021 (~27% acceptance rate)
 * Dec.
 02, 2020, one paper was accepted to AAAI2021 (~21% acceptance rate)